EFForg/privacybadger/doc/Translation.md

 To add a new language to GitHub, follow these steps:

 1. Fork this repository;
-2. Inside your fork, create a folder inside src/_locales and name it with your local language code;
+2. Inside your fork, create a folder in src/_locales and name it with your local language code;
 3. Copy the en_US/messages.json files inside the folder you created;
 4. Start translating each message to your language by replacing the